25 Ways to Save on Gas while Camping

 Downsize

-Change your vehicles to something smaller and/or better on gas mileage.
+Consider switching to a smaller and more fuel-efficient vehicle.
 Yes, you can camp with a Prius!

 Michael G